lumiform/slate/README.md

 This will build and push the static assets to the `gh-pages` branch, which GitHub uses to host the documentation.

+Finally, in the repository, head over to `Settings` > `Pages` and in the "Custom Domain" field add the following URL:
+`developer.lumiformapp.com`.
+For now, this must be done manually,

 Support & Troubleshooting
 ----------
 Check the [original Slate documentation](https://slatedocs.github.io/slate) or ping a member of the Web development team.